5r33n/mini-tools/init-remix/README.md

 #### factoryGet function

 This function gets the index of the created contract and uses `StoreAndMap` contract's `retrieve` function to get the associated favorite number.

+## Inheritance Contract

+By using `is StoreAndMap` the current contract inherits all the functionalities of `StoreAndMap` contract.

+In order to change some function from the parent contract in this inherited function, we need to do 2 things:

+1. Add `override` to the function in the current contract.
+2. Add `virtual` to the function in the parent contract.

+In this example we have added `override` on line 8, and added `virtual` in the `StoreAndMap` contract to the `store` function on line 17.